Sir-Javaer/sir-javaer/README.md

 ## Well Hello There, I'm Glad You Made It Here!
 🔹 Substantial expierence in Java and developing on an Arduino (ESP, and what not).

-🔹 In the process of learning JS (Node, React), HTML, CSS.
+🔹 In the process of learning NodeJS, reactjs CSS, tailwindcss, HTML as well as other modules and libraries.

 🔹 Currently developing [pixilated-planets](https://github.com/Sir-Javaer/pixelated-planets).

 🔹 An object oriented Pixel Starships enjoyer; thus the above repository.

 ### To Do:
+💠 Currently learning Bash and messing about with terminal

 🔸 Learn Git.

 🔸 Learn Swift.